 The task force concluded that it did not have enough evidence to recommend for or against aspirin in those under age 50 or older than age 70 and said that the decision to use aspirin for people aged 60–69 should be an individual one.

 The June 2016 Harvard study also revealed another important finding that should help to clarify a point of debate among prevention researchers, Dr. Hawk stressed: In people who had been screened for colorectal cancer, regular aspirin use produced an added reduction in risk.

 "We know that with screening by any approach, there is a certain miss rate and an interval cancer rate," Dr. Hawk said.
 The latter refers to cancers that are diagnosed in the interval after a normal screening exam and before the next scheduled screening.

 The study's findings, he said, strongly suggest that aspirin may be able to "complement colorectal cancer screening" by decreasing the risk of interval cancers.

-Reduced Risk of Other Cancers?
+Does Aspirin Reduce Risk of Other Cancers?

 The jury is still out on whether aspirin has a future as a way to reduce the risk of cancers other than colorectal.

 Findings that regular aspirin use is associated with a reduced risk of other cancers "have been hit or miss," Dr. Hawk said.
 In the recent Harvard study, for instance, aspirin use was not linked with a reduced risk of the other most common cancers.
 There was also no overall reduction in cancer risk in the Women’s Health Study—a randomized clinical trial that tested whether every-other-day use of low-dose aspirin could reduce cancer risk in nearly 40,000 women aged 45 and over.

 And for colorectal cancer prevention, there is also evidence from clinical trials and laboratory experiments to support its use.
 But for many other cancers, "there isn’t much supporting experimental data in humans to rely on," he said.